First Aid for Scalding: How to Treat Hot Water Burn Injury

 Cool the Burn

-The first and most crucial step in treating a hot water burn is to cool the affected area.
+Once safety is ensured, it's time to cool down the burn.
+This step is critical to prevent the boiling water burn from getting worse.
 Run cool (not cold) water over the burn for about 10-20 minutes.
 This helps lower the skin temperature and stops the burn from progressing deeper.
-Do not use ice or very cold water, as extreme temperatures can cause further damage to the skin.
+Do not use ice or very cold water, as extreme temperatures causes further damage to the skin.

 Remove Jewelry and Tight Clothing

-If the burn is on an area of the body where jewelry or tight clothing is present, carefully remove these items.
-Burns can cause swelling, and leaving jewelry or tight clothing in place can exacerbate the injury.
+If the hot water burn is on an area of the body where jewelry or tight clothing is present, carefully remove these items.
+Burns causes swelling, and leaving jewelry or tight clothing in place exacerbate the injury.

 Keep the Burn Clean